robertprincipe/garden/README.md

 You can [read more about environment variables here](https://nextjs.org/docs/app/building-your-application/configuring/environment-variables).

-`.env.example` file was simplified so much with the 1.0.0 Relivator release, and will be even more simplified in the next versions.
+`.env.example` file was simplified so much with the 1.0.0 garden release, and will be even more simplified in the next versions.
 We plan to implement if the specific value is not specified, then the app will still be fine compiled by disabling this env related functional.

-**🟢 Explanations to [`.env.example`](https://github.com/blefnk/relivator/blob/main/.env.example) file (COPY DATA FROM THERE TO NEW `.env` FILE)**
+**🟢 Explanations to [`.env.example`](https://github.com/blefnk/garden/blob/main/.env.example) file (COPY DATA FROM THERE TO NEW `.env` FILE)**

 1. **Database**